 Create an additional room as well as extra floor space and height.

 More extensive than Velux or Dormer, Mansard gives you the most headroom.

 Also referred to as a Velux loft conversion since these are the type of windows commonly used in this type of home renovation project, Roof Light design is the simplest type of loft conversion.
 As a result, it’s also the least expensive.
 It involves reconstructing the pitched roof and adding a couple of skylight windows.
 The existing structure and size of the roof itself don’t change.

 No need to apply for planning permission

 Bathrooms with windows above the shower for ventilation

 An attic with a low ceiling (you need at least 2m head height)

 Design limitation - stairs will have to be in the centre of the loft

 Dormer conversions are prevalent amongst home-owners in London as they don't require a great deal of change.
 They can be added either to the back or the front of the house and involve removing a part of the roof and erecting vertical walls a small distance away from the original roof edge.
 A flat roof is then constructed, giving the conversion a box-like shape.
-It is also possible to build an L-shaped dormer on an older Victorian or Edwardian property with a rear extension.

 All types of properties - terraced, semi-detached and detached